Starring in an episode of Netflix India's show 'The Creative Indians', Ogilvy's advertising veteran speaks about his life and career at length.

-He moved to Mumbai from Calcutta to pursue a career in the ad w and joined Ogilvy – where he would spend the next 35 years.
+He moved to Mumbai from Calcutta to pursue a career in the ad world and joined Ogilvy – where he would spend the next 35 years.
 “Advertising is a profession that welcomes you, irrespective of what background you come from.
 Advertising’s working language may be English, but the ‘expressing’ language can be any language in the country,” he says.

 “Ogilvy launched IPL and ISL in India.
 We’ve also launched a bunch of teams, like Mumbai Indians, Rajasthan Royals, and Deccan Chargers, to name a few.
 Sports and Ogilvy have a love for each other,” he says.

 When it comes to how Ogilvy, as an agency, runs in India, he mentions that there’s a lot of shades of founder David Ogilvy's principles in its operations – especially in aspects like respecting consumers and believing in ideas.
 “The difference between good and great is the two decision makers – first is you and your client, and whether it’s great or not, the public decides.”

 He believes that keeping an open mind and respecting audiences are important.
 “Learn from the audience and give the learnings back to them with a twist, in a way that will delight them.
 If you have the ability to notice and learn from the little things, you can be good at advertising.
 It’s not rocket science, just be yourself.
 Never take yourself too seriously, but take your work seriously,” advises the veteran adman.

 Pandey emphasises on the fact that most good ideas are inspired by real life.
 He talks about an ad he worked on for SBI Life and admitted that the idea was inspired by his own mother.
 He gave it a twist and the rest was history.